 In the above picture, you can see the different results between rendering with and without tlhe denoiser.
 On the right is the denoised frame, and on the left is the original.
 There is a large amount of noise in the shadow of the original frame, which would be clearly visible in a full animated render.
 In contrast, it is difficult for us to see any noise on the right frame.
 The denoiser has done quite a good job of smoothing everything out and making it much cleaner.

-In the first part, I have shown you how to quickly apply the denoiser to your render.
+In the first part, I have shown you how to quickly apply the denoise renders in Redshift.
 Now, I am going to go over a few details regarding to applying the denoiser in Redshift.
 Under the Engine are three different types of denoiser.
 However, the Altus Single is the best one.
 Altus Dual is an older version of Altus Single and will increase your render time.
 OptiX is a bit good because you can use it interactively in the render view, but it is inconsistent and doesn’t do a good job with animation, so we are just going to stick the Altus Single.

 After choosing Altus Single and going down into the Altus options, you will see kc and kf parameters.
 These settings allow us to control the quality and strength of the denoising effect.